 Originally, the "Scan Barcode" section was taking up a lot of real estate.
 A key refinement I made here was relocating the barcode to the top right-hand corner.
 This allowed the food cards to sit above the fold on the interface, eliminating the need for users to scroll.

-I completed overhauled the slide-out hamburger menu after testing it with users.
+I completely overhauled the slide-out hamburger menu after testing it with users.
 With the previous design, it wasn't clear which page was active and the addition of the icons provided more context.

 Creating the workout screen was based on one key concept from competitive research — The use of long, continuous videos to display exercises and classes.
 These proved hard to follow, which is why I introduced a step-by-step approach.